grzracz/tealscript-starter/README.md

 - `call <network> <app_id> <method_name> [args...]`: Calls a method on the deployed contract with the specified network, app ID, method name, and optional arguments.
+- `read <network> <app_id>`: Fetches and interprets the global state of the deployed contract with the specified network and app ID.
+It decodes the base64-encoded keys and values for better readability.

 Please note that you may need to provide additional configuration or parameters depending on your specific use case.